jasongoossens/jasongoossens/README.md

 ### Who I am

-I'm a fullstack PHP developer, living in Antwerp, Belgium, and this is my Github.
+I'm a fullstack developer, living in Antwerp, Belgium, and this is my Github.
 After high school I eventually found my way into accounting.
 I did that for about 12 years for a number of big and small companies in Antwerp.

 In 2016 I decided to switch careers and do something that was genuinely interesting and challenging to me, so I started studying programming.
 I'm a junior at the moment, focusing a a limited number of technologies in order to get a decent grasp on all aspects of them.